A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing

-This means that if in $V_{i,j}$ there are positions $(k,l)$ that are not covered by elements of $Q$ (i.e., if in the superposition the block $V_{i,j}$ with the matrix $Q$ there are some elements that do not belong to $Q$) the corresponding values in the matrix $V_{i,j}$ are setted as zero. \\ In order to define a neighbourhood of $q_{i,j}$, the oscillation $\omega_{i,j}$ of the values in $V_{i,j}$ is calculated without considering the possible presence of the added null values in the block , namely
+This means that if there are positions $(k,l)$ in $V_{i,j}$ that are not covered by elements of $Q$ (i.e., if in the superposition of the block $V_{i,j}$ with the matrix $Q$ there are some elements that do not belong to $Q$), the corresponding values in the matrix $V_{i,j}$ are set to zero. \\ To define a neighborhood of $q_{i,j}$, the oscillation $\omega_{i,j}$ of the values in $V_{i,j}$ is calculated without considering the possible presence of the added null values in the block , namely,